Our team in Ethiopia

 Country Director for Ethiopia, Djibouti, Somalia, Sudan, South Sudan and Special representative to the AU and the ECA

 Recognized as a thought-leader and key influencer among African countries, Andrew is responsible for collaboration with and technical assistance to ITU Members in Africa.
-He believes that by putting ITU’s resources and expertise at the disposal of its Members and building key partnerships between public and private sectors, ICT and innovation can become the backbone of Africa’s digital transformation and accelerator of UN SDGs and AU Agenda 2063.
-Andrew leads teams that provide Members States with advice and expertise in ICT policy, regulation, infrastructure, innovation and others.
-He is passionate about youth and women empowerment, innovation and sustainable development through ICTs.
 Prior to ITU, Andrew served as COO at MTN and CEO at Artel Communications both in Rwanda.
-He previously served as Director of International Business Development at ABSinteractive, USA and Global IT Services Coordinator at United Bible Societies, UK.
 Andrew holds master’s degrees in Engineering and Computer Science and Business Administration.

-Ms. Encontre assumed her functions as UNHCR’s Representative in Ethiopia in October 2019.
-Just before that, Ms. Encontre was UNHCR’s Regional Representative based in Kinshasa, covering the DRC, Equatorial Guinea, Gabon, Republic of Congo and São Tomé e Príncipe.
+Ms. Encontre assumed her functions as UNHCR’s Rep. in Ethiopia in Oct.
+2019.
+Just before that, Ms. Encontre was UNHCR’s Regional Rep. based in Kinshasa, covering the DRC, Equatorial Guinea, Gabon, Republic of Congo and São Tomé e Príncipe.
 At the same time, she was the Regional Refugee Coordinator for the DRC Refugee Situation.
 Hailing from Guyana, Ms. Encontre has a background in law, and has been working with UNHCR for over 25 years.